yourzero/gift-ideas-minder-app2/docs/current-architecture.md

 - State hoisting: State managed in ViewModels, passed to composables.
 - Clean code: Single responsibility (separate ViewModels for Gift, Person, Import), meaningful names, no magic numbers.
 - Compose guidelines: Proper use of remember, Modifiers, theming, previews (to be added).
-- Async handling: Coroutines for imports/parsing in Epic 4.
+- Async handling: Coroutines for imports/parsing in Epic 4, AI fetches, and price updates.
 - Testing: Guidelines suggest unit tests for ViewModels (to be implemented).

 This structure adapts the recommended clean architecture while building on the initial project setup.
-For future expansions, consider adding a domain layer for use cases if business logic grows complex, runtime permission handling for Epic 4, and full reminder scheduling for Epic 3.
+For future expansions, consider adding a domain layer for use cases if business logic grows complex, runtime permission handling for Epic 4, full reminder scheduling for Epic 3, completing price tracking alerts (Epic 7), and implementing security features (Epic 8).